White House Wall Rock Climbing

 BETA PHOTO: White House Wall with Routes

 White House Wall makes up a large portion of Emancipation Rockphormation on its northwest side.
 Garfield Goes to Washington is by far the most popular route on the wall, and for good reason.
 Make sure to visit this area for longer routes (3 pitches) and less crowds.
 A mixture of bolted and gear routes exist.

 Descent must be made via rappel due to the federal off-limits boundary at the top of of WHW for all routes.

 Park near Dire Spire and look for a trail heading east up the hill.
 This is hard to follow, but if you continue up the hill over large boulders, you will run into the correct wall.
 The divisions between formations are a little hard to discern, but this portion of the Rockphormation has most of its routes on the west face.
 This rock also has a few north facing routes if you continue around the northwest corner.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for White House Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for White House Wall:

 Featured Route For White House Wall

 6 climbers on Garfield Goes to Washington